Nikoleta-v3/Game-Theory-and-Python/paper/paper.md

 is an exceptional open source package which follows best practices and has created a large active community.

+% TODO A paragraph is needed here explaining how particpants can use the resources:
+% 1. in a workshop environment (explain how/what the instructor would be doing) and
+% 2. alone (explain how the resources could be used

+% TODO You can include some pedagogic references about the progression in what
+% is called a "constructive framework".
+Participants start by reading and *consuming*
+% and then are give the framework to *produce* thus allowing them to fully "learn".
 This tutorial serves as an introduction to the IPD and the notion of strategies whilst using Axelrod-Python.
-Following the tutorial, readers will be able to reproduce  Axelrod's original tournaments but also create their own unique tournaments from a selection of strategies, exceeding 200.
-Furthermore, readers can compose their own ideas of strategies and implement them using Python code.
+Following the tutorial, participants will be able to reproduce  Axelrod's original tournaments but also create their own unique tournaments from a selection of strategies, exceeding 200.
+Furthermore, readers can progress their comprehension of the topic by producing strategies and implement them using Python code.
 The new strategies then can be placed in different tournaments in order to access their success and weakness.